 If I am a student who participates, what will I receive?

-If I am a student who places among the top 3 artists, how will I receive my gift card?
+If I am a student who submits art or a Scratch project, how will I receive my gift card?

 Staff from the American Institutes for Research will contact your parent or guardian via email to coordinate payment.

-If I am a teacher who submits art on behalf of student(s), how will I receive my honorarium?
+If I am a teacher who submits art or Scratch projects on behalf of student(s), how will I receive my honorarium?